yogesh-studypad/cocos-docs/manual/framework/native/v3/getting-started/how-to-run-cpp-tests-on-wp8/en.md

 ![](res/7.png)

 If you select "Managed Only" in "UI Task", it's to debug c# code in cpp-tests.
 And if you select "Native Only", it's to debug c++ code in cpp-testsComponent.
-Note that If you select "Native Only" and want to use CCLog function to write log in Output, right click cpp-testsComponent and define "COCOS2D_DEBUG=1" in "Preprocessor Definitions"：
+Note that If you select "Native Only" and want to use CCLog function to write log in Output, right click cpp-testsComponent and define "COCOS2D_DEBUG=1" in "Preprocessor Definitions":

 ![](res/8.png)